jpedro/jpedro.github.io/.posts/postgres.md

 fields are already in memory anyway.

-With [the right extension](https://sive.rs/pg) you can even write stored procedures in python, ruby, rust, call `curl` and apparetnly even render html templates from a pgsql connection.
+With [the right extension](https://sive.rs/pg) you can even write stored procedures in python, ruby, rust, call `curl` and even [render html templates](https://postgrest.org) from a pgsql connection.
 Some peole don't know the difference between "can" and "should".
 Good luck testing that code.

 Postgres also adds support for JSON and JSONB values but I find this very weird.
 In my mind, why the need for a specialised JSON column or